bunnybunnybun/Coin-Calculator/README.md

 # Coin-Calculator and currency converter
 A calculator!
 How fun!
 Intended for people like me who don't want to use their brains.
 Use it to calculate how many coins ya got!
 Also convert currencies with the currency converter!

+## Demo:
+To demo the app, you can either download the source code and the required dependency, and run it yourself, or, I have made a short video demom-ing the app if you would rather not download random files onto your device:

 ## Features:
  - Simple calculator, able to do addition, subtraction, multiplication and division.
  - Currency converter that can convert between USD, CAD and EUR. (more may be added soon)